SmarterApp/AP_IMRT/docs/decomission-cluster.md

 ## Delete the Database Server
 Prior to deleting the Kubernetes (k8s) cluster, delete the RDS instance(s) that it interacts with.
 To delete the RDS instance(s), take the following steps:

+>_**IMPORTANT:** While the delete process will prompt for a final snapshot before deleting the RDS instance, a snapshot can also be taken prior to executing the delete operation.
+Details for taking a snapshot of an RDS instance can be found [here on AWS's site](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html).
+Even though the environment is being decommissioned, it may be valuable to have snapshots of the database to restore at a later date (e.g. for analysis, troubleshooting, etc.)._

 ### If the k8s Cluster Uses an Aurora Cluster
 * Navigate to the **RDS Dashboard**
 * Click on **Clusters** on the lefthand side